 Arguments within the family can quickly become contentious.
 While that doesn’t give anyone the right to hurt others, if you were acting in self-defense, that might be a valid defense to the charges.

-False allegations are unfortunately common in domestic violence cases.
+Ynfortunately, false allegations are common in domestic violence cases.
 Our lawyers will work to establish the basis behind the allegations.
 If we can show that the alleged victim had a motive to lie (or actually did lie), the prosecution’s case becomes that much weaker.

 The prosecution has to prove the underlying domestic violence charge beyond a reasonable doubt to convict.
 If the prosecution lacks sufficient evidence to prove every element of the crime, we may be able to get your case dismissed.
 For example, you may have lacked the required knowledge or intent needed to support the charge.